XyDisorder/HelloWordChat/README.md

 * [CSS](https://developer.mozilla.org/fr/docs/Web/CSS) - CSS is a language that describes the presentation of HTML and XML documents.

 I use only this three languages to develop this project.
-Indeed, it was developped for a test in Lucca company, and I had to develop a chat discussion without any framework or library, and without server side code.
+ I love to develop sometimeswithout any framework or library, and without server side code.

 **Good to know** :